 Warehouse Lending Operations.
-The Warehouse Lending Operations, conducted by IWLG, provides warehouse and repurchase financing to ICIFC and to approved mortgage banks, most of which are correspondents of ICIFC, to finance mortgage loans during the time from the closing of the loans to their sale or other settlement with pre-approved investors.
+The Warehouse Lending Operations, conducted by IWLG, provides warehouse and repurchase financing to IFC and to approved mortgage banks, most of which are correspondents of IFC, to finance mortgage loans during the time from the closing of the loans to their sale or other settlement with pre-approved investors.

-IMH's principal sources of net income are (1) net income from the Long-Term Investment Operations, (2) net income from the Warehouse Lending Operations, and (3) equity in net income of the Conduit Operations.
-In addition, the Company expects to receive dividend income from its investment in the Common Stock of IMH

-Commercial Holdings, Inc. ("ICH"), a REIT in which IMH currently holds shares of Common Stock and shares of non-voting Class A Common Stock which are convertible into an equivalent number of shares of ICH's Common Stock.
-The net income of the Conduit Operations is fully subject to federal and state income taxes.
+IMH's principal sources of income are (1) income from the Long-Term Investment Operations, (2) income from the Warehouse Lending Operations, and (3) income from IMH's equity investment in the Conduit Operations.
+In addition, the Company expects to receive dividend income from its investment in the common stock of Impac Commercial Holdings, Inc. (formerly IMH Commercial Holdings, Inc.) ("ICH"), a REIT in which IMH currently holds shares of Common Stock and shares of non-voting Class A Common Stock which are convertible into an equivalent number of shares of ICH's Common Stock.
+The income of the Conduit Operations is fully subject to federal and state income taxes.
 The principal source of income from IMH's Long-Term Investment Operations is net interest income, which is the net spread between interest earned on mortgage loans and securities held for investment and the interest costs associated with the borrowings used to finance such loans and securities, including CMO debt.
+"CMO" means an adjustable or fixed-rate debt obligation (bond) that is collateralized by mortgage loans or mortgage certificates and issued by the Government National Mortgage Association.
 The principal sources of income from the Warehouse Lending Operations are net interest income, which is the net spread between interest earned on warehouse loans and the interest costs associated with the borrowings used to finance such loans, and the fee income received from the borrowers in connection with such loans.
-The principal sources of income from the Conduit Operations are gains recognized on the sale of mortgage loans and securities, net interest income earned on loans purchased by ICIFC pending their securitization or resale, servicing fees, commitment fees and processing fees.
+The principal sources of income from the Conduit Operations are gains recognized on the sale of mortgage loans and securities, net interest income earned on loans purchased by IFC pending their securitization or resale, servicing fees, commitment fees and processing fees.